Inference on causal and structural parameters using many moment inequalities: Critical values

 \section{Critical values}

-In this section, we study several methods to compute critical values for the test statistic $T$ so that under $H_0$, the probability of rejecting $H_0$ does not exceed size $\alpha$ approximately.
-The basic idea for construction of critical values for $T$ lies in the fact that under $H_{0}$,
+In this section, we study several methods to compute critical values for the test statistic $T$ so that under $H_0$, the probability of rejecting $H_0$ does not exceed size $\alpha$ asymptotically.
+The methods are essentially ordered by increasing computational complexity, increasing strength of required conditions, but also increasing power.
+We note, however, that all our methods require only mild conditions on the underlying distributions and are computationally rather simple.